EricaLinaG/Emacsn/README.md

     The update-cmd can be __$(no-update)__, __$(generic-update-cmd)__
     or another update command.

-The extra profiles can be installed like so.
+The extra configs/profiles can be installed like so.
 You may install them and remove them, and add to them as you like.

-Emacsn modifies  __.emacs-profiles.el__
-as you add new profile installs.
-Your profiles in ~/.emacs-profiles is a link to the one here.

-Note: Emacsn is additive, so you can end up with duplicated definitions which need to be cleaned up.
-The most recent are at the top.
-Its generally only annoying.

 ```shell
     make doom